 Fairy tale lovers know that one fairy tale can have many versions.
 The reason for that is simple.
-Once upon a time, those listening to a folk tale did not have it as their primarily goal to remember the tale by heart.
+Once upon a time, those listening to a folk tale did not have it as their primary goal to remember the tale by heart.
 So when later retelling that tale to others they would add a detail or two of their own.
-If their memory betrayed them they would make up their own ending and what not.
-Obviously we are talking about the times before it became popular among ethnographers to record the folklore materials, before publishers decided that it would be worth to spare some costly paper on publishing the tales and even before the times of smart-phones and all the other wonderful recording technology.
+If their memory betrayed them they would make up their own ending and so on.
+Obviously, we are talking about the times before it became popular among ethnographers to record the folklore materials, before publishers decided that it would be worthwhile to spare some costly paper to publish the tales and in the days before the times of smart-phones and all the other wonderful recording technology.

 Many versions of one tale

 Most of the versions of this fairy tale have a common storyline (the ending usually differs).
-It’s about a man, who looses his mitten.
-Then а bunch of animals one by one gather inside it with an intention to live there.
-Here are 5 main differences between Sova Books’ “The Mitten” and the classic versions of the fairy tale, recorded by Pavlo Chubynsky (1878) and Ivan Rudchenko (1870).
+It’s about a man who looses his mitten.
+Then, one by one, various animals inside it with an intention to live there.
+There are 5 main differences between Sova Books version of “The Mitten” and the classic versions of the fairy tale recorded by Pavlo Chubynsky (1878) and Ivan Rudchenko (1870).

-Incidentally, one of the features, which is common for all three of the mentioned versions of “The Mitten” is the use of nicknames with reference to the animals in the story, as for example: “Sneaky the Fox” and “Stalky the Wolf”.
+Incidentally, one feature which is common to all three of the versions of “The Mitten” mentioned is the use of nicknames with reference to the animals in the story, as for example: “Sneaky the Fox” and “Stalky the Wolf”.

 We love our fairy tales and shall continue publishing articles on them here.
 Please stay tuned. 🙂